calebschoepp/caleb-www/content/blog/building_grokjs_at_hacked_2021.md

 Unlike previous hackathons I have attended, I came into this hackathon with a clear picture of a problem I wanted to solve.
 Thankfully, when I pitched the idea to my team before the hackathon, they liked it.

 I intend to write more on this topic so I will keep the explanation of the problem brief.
 Syntax is often a stumbling block when working with new programming languages.
-Before you can undertand a piece of code, you need to understand what all of the characters represent.
+Before you can understand a piece of code, you need to understand what all of the characters represent.
 Unfortunately, it is very difficult to google for help with unfamiliar syntax.
-Google will likely give you documenation on the methods and functions being used, not the unfamilar syntax.
+Google will likely give you documentation on the methods and functions being used, not the unfamiliar syntax.

 ![Trouble Googling Syntax](/googling_syntax.png)